 Shane Smith (b.
 Jan 12, 1999 in Kingston, Jamaica) is a New York based painter and sculptor.
-The majority of his works are personal, figurative representations of nature, animals and people.
+The majority of his works are figurative representations of nature, animals and people.

 My art practice is an investigation/ exploration of self, and experiences that have emotionally, intellectually, & aesthetically left an impression on me.
 I explore through art, ideas that revolve around the human condition.
 This includes concepts such as birth, growth, conflict, mortality, identity, sexuality etc. My work follows a personal narrative, through the representation of my own introspective ideas and life experiences.